prashun06/AWS_IoT_Core_project/Readme.md

 # 1. Push Notification to Mobile(SMS) from AWS

-SQL statement
+SQL statement.
-SELECT * FROM 'AWS-IoT' = AWS-IoT is the topic = Row data send to mobile message Role set (IAM) mytextRule attached from policies and route the subscribed topic masssage to the SMS of my own number.
+SELECT * FROM 'AWS-IoT' = AWS-IoT is the topic = Row data send to mobile message.
+Role set (IAM) mytextRule attached from policies and route the subscribed topic masssage to the SMS of my own number.

 <p align="center">